-- Herpes simplex is most often spread to an infant during birth if the parent has HSV in the birth canal during delivery. - HSV can also be spread to the baby if they are kissed by someone with an active cold sore. - In rare instances, HSV may be spread by touch, if someone touches an active cold sore and then immediately touches the baby.
+- Herpes simplex is most often spread to an infant during birth if the mother has HSV in the birth canal during delivery. - HSV can also be spread to the baby if he or she is kissed by someone with an active cold sore. - In rare instances, HSV may be spread by touch, if someone touches an active cold sore and then immediately touches the baby.